mlamoure/Alfred-Indigo-Workflow/README.md

 Install
 -----
 1. You should be able to simply add the workflow to your Alfred simply by double clicking.
-2. Set your server address by typing: "indigo server http://HOST:PORT" (be sure to not add a trailing slash "/")
+2. Set your server address by typing: "indigo http://HOST:PORT" (be sure to not add a trailing slash "/").
+You can reset your server at any time by typing: indigo server http://HOST:PORT into Alfred.
 3. If you have a login / password set on your indigo server, edit the indigo.config file to set it (you will find this file in your workflow directory, I plan to make a command to configure the login and password in a future release)
 3. Should be good to go!